auth0-lab/auth0-ai-js/examples/agent-genkit/README.md

 The tool calls make requests to HTTP endpoints, and expect to be provided with an access token that is obtained by `import`ing `'@auth0/ai/tokens'`.
-If the access token doesn't have sufficient context, the `WWW-Authenticate` challenge header is parsed, and an `AuthorizationError` is thrown.
+If the access token does not have sufficient context, the `WWW-Authenticate` challenge header is parsed, and an `AuthorizationError` is thrown.

 This agent is "hosted" within an application that allows it to interact with the